 What We Can Learn from Ben Affleck’s Alcohol Addiction Relapse

-On March 15th 2017, actor Ben Affleck created a Facebook post where announced he had completed rehab treatment for the second time in order to overcome his alcohol addiction.
+However, last year, in March of 2017, Ben Affleck created a Facebook post where he announced that he had completed rehab for alcohol addiction for the second time.
 Affleck wrote that alcoholism is something he has dealt with in the past and will continue to confront.
-The actor first entered rehab for alcohol addiction in 2001 when he was 29 years old.
-Affleck’s message is an important reminder that alcohol addiction relapse is a common scenario that many people who are battling addictions face during their road to recovery.
+Affleck’s message is an important reminder that relapse from alcohol addiction is a common scenario.
+In fact, many people who are battling addictions have faced relapse on the road to recovery.

-The National Institute on Drug Abuse (NIDA) states that all forms of addiction are a chronic, relapsing brain disease, which means that relapsing is not only possible but even likely.
-Let us look at some of the important facts about alcohol addiction relapse.
+The National Institute on Drug Abuse (NIDA) states that all forms of addiction are a chronic, relapsing brain disease, which means relapse is not only possible, but even likely.
+Let us take a look at some of the important facts about alcohol addiction and relapse.

 Alcohol addiction relapse after treatment is a common occurrence

-The majority of people who are treated for alcohol addiction experience a relapse.
-A study in 2001 reported that during the first year following addiction treatment, only around a quarter of people were able to abstain from alcohol.
-However, the study believed that it is too simple to put people into one of two categories – those who relapse and those who abstain since they found that it is possible for people to make progress even if they do relapse.
+Although most relapses are not documented in the media the way that Ben’s was, the reality is that a majority of people who are treated for alcohol addiction experience a relapse.
+A study in 2001 reported that during the first year following addiction treatment, only around a quarter of people were able to completely abstain from alcohol.
+The study concluded that dividing addicts into two categories was too simplistic.
+The two categories were; those who relapsed and those who abstained.
+The reason the study was deemed too simple was that researchers found the alcoholics in recovery were able to make progress in their lives, even after they had relapsed.

-The study also concluded that even if recovering addicts did not completely refrain from alcohol, the majority of people are able to significantly reduce their alcohol consumption, and abstain for longer periods of time.
+The study also concluded that when recovering addicts were not completely abstinent from alcohol, the majority of them were able to significantly reduce their alcohol consumption, and abstain for longer periods of time.

 The longer people can refrain from drinking, the higher their chances of remaining sober

-The risk of alcohol addiction relapse reduces the longer a person can continue to stay sober.
-According to Medscape, fewer than 20% of people abstain for an entire year, about 40% of people who stay away from alcohol for two years in a row will relapse, and those who abstain for five years are more likely to stay sober for good, though they are still at risk.
-This stresses the importance of realising that treatment does not end just because a person becomes sober.
-Recovery requires continued dedication to staying sober on a daily basis, especially when stresses occur, as well as an effective relapse prevention plan.
+The risk of relapse from alcohol addiction decreases the longer a person can continue to stay sober.
+According to Medscape, fewer than 20% of people abstain for an entire year, about 40% of people who stay away from alcohol for two years in a row will relapse, and those who abstain for five years or more are more likely to stay sober for good, although they are still at risk.
+This stresses the importance of the addict seeking treatment to realise that treatment does not end just because a person becomes sober.
+Recovery requires continued dedication to staying sober.
+It needs to become a daily practice, especially during times of stress.
+There also needs to be an effective relapse prevention plan in place.

 Alcohol and stress cues can lead to alcohol addiction relapse

-Any recovering addict knows that there are many factors that can lead to relapse, such as alcohol cues like seeing other people drink or watching an alcohol advertisement.
-Stress and other negative emotions are also common relapse triggers.
+Any recovering addict knows that there are many factors that can lead to relapse, such as alcohol cues, like seeing other people drink or watching an alcohol advertisement.
+Stress and other negative emotions are common relapse triggers.
 A review paper in 2012 suggested that stress can lead to a risk of alcohol relapse because the area of the brain that is involved in emotions, such as stress and anxiety, may intersect with the areas that are responsible for the reward effects of alcohol.
-The researchers of the review believe that chronic alcohol use may alter the way the brain in a way that increases a person’s reaction to stress, which may increase the chance of relapse.
+The researchers believe that chronic alcohol use may alter the brain in a way that increases a person’s reaction to stress, which in turn, may increase the chances of relapse.

 A person’s brain activity can determine whether relapse will occur

-People who experience alcohol addiction relapse after receiving treatment may have different brain activity patterns than those who are able to stay sober.
-A study by JAMA Psychiatry in 2013 found that individuals who are addicted to alcohol who displayed higher levels of activity in the brain’s prefrontal cortex were up to eight times more inclined to relapse during a three-month period in comparison to those who displayed regular levels of activity in the same area.
+People who experience alcohol addiction relapse after receiving treatment, may have different brain activity patterns from those who are able to stay sober.
+A study by JAMA Psychiatry in 2013 found that individuals who are addicted to alcohol and who displayed higher levels of activity in the brain’s prefrontal cortex, were up to eight times more likely to relapse during a three-month period, in comparison to those who displayed regular levels of activity in the same brain area.

 Relapse should not be seen as a failure